szilard/dataset-sizes-kdnuggets/README.md

 and can be processed by high-performant tools like xgboost or H2O (see [this github repo](https://github.com/szilard/benchm-ml) for a benchmark of the most commonly used open source tools for non-linear supervised learning).
-Many of the "big data" tools in this domain are clunky, slow, memory-inefficient and buggy (affecting predictive accuracy).
+Many of the "big data" tools in this domain (non-linear supervised learning) are clunky, slow, memory-inefficient and buggy (affecting predictive accuracy).

 TODO: max RAM vs year (2006-2015) for high-end server/largest EC2